-The financial statements have been prepared under the historical cost convention which has been measured at fair value.
+The financial statements have been prepared under the historical cost convention.
 The financial statements are presented in Singapore dollars ("SGD" or "S\$") and all values in the tables are rounded to the nearest thousand ("S\$'000"), except when otherwise indicated.